workshopdemos/doggos-gse/README.md

    ![VSCode-extensions](images/vscode_extensions.png)
    ![Code4z](images/code4z.png)

+### How to execute VSCode tasks

+- Issue the CTRL+SHIFT+P/CMD+SHIFT+P to open a VSCode Command Palette.
+- Choose the `Tasks: Run task` option from the list.
+- Use the tasks starting with the `DOGGOS` prefix.

 ### Installing

 - Please, use this repository and the `main` branch for the latest source code.

 **Note: Make sure, that you have a [Git](https://git-scm.com/downloads) installed.**

-- Once you have the repository cloned to your system, please, execute `npm install --silent` in it.
+- Once you have the repository cloned to your system, please, execute the [VSCode task](#how-to-execute-vscode-tasks) `DOGGOS: install` in it.
 It is required to get the local project dependencies to be fetched.
 It may take 1-2 minutes to complete, so please, be patient :)

 ### Repository structure